pmagtulis/foi-ph-scraper/README.md

 3. Raw scraped files are then saved into CSV format with a unique file name every Sunday.

 4. The .yml file contains an automated push of the scraped file to the **foi-analysis** repository under the **output** directory.
 For that part of the code to work, you would need to create a similar repository and directory, or you can just simply delete that part and just clone my [repository](https://github.com/pmagtulis/foi-analysis) analyzing the FOI requests data.
-Everything should be in tere.
+Everything should be in there.

 # Definition of terms